 Do you have the time, money, and energy to pursue treatments for infertility?
 We did, but decided to “go on hiatus” after six months of relatively stressful sperm injections (via intrauterine inseminations — it wasn’t horrible, but it wasn’t a vacation in Hawaii, either).
 Maybe we’ll try again, and maybe not.
 Before you sign on with a fertility center, make sure you visit at least three and talk to the doctors, nurses, and support staff.
 You have to feel comfortable and relaxed at your fertility clinic, or your stress level will skyrocket.

-Read 5 Tips for Choosing an Infertility Clinic for help!
 We ended up at UBC’s Center for Reproductive Health (in Vancouver); it cost half as much as the private fertility clinic.
-(But their rates practically doubled after our first six month, giving us another reason to take a break!).
+But their rates practically doubled after our first six month, giving us another reason to take a break from trying to get pregnant.
+If money is an obstacle for you, read 6 Things to Consider About Fertility Loans.

 Try Naturopathic Medicine – Yoga or Acupuncture for Fertility